Brecon Mountain Railway: History

 The Brecon Mountain Railway was founded in the mid-1970s, by Tony Hills (1937–2015).
 Hills was a long time railway enthusiast who by 1970, had established a base at Gilfach Ddu on the Llanberis Lake Railway where he stored the locomotives he purchased.
 In 1977, he purchased five miles of trackbed of the abandoned Brecon & Merthyr Railway at Pant and moved his collection there.
-Construction of the BMR started in 1978, with the grant of a Light Railway Order in 1980.
+Construction of the BMR started in 1978, with the grant of a light railway order, the Brecon Mountain Railway (Light Railway) Order 1980 (SI 1980/671) following.
 Track was laid between Pant and Pontsticill in 1979–80.
 At Pontsticill the station house was renovated, the old waiting room was converted into a small workshop and a storage shed was built.
 Seven bridges were repaired or replaced.
 The railway opened to passengers in June 1980 using the engine Sybil and one carriage.

 Between 1982 and 1996, a large station and workshop were built at Pant.
 These provide passenger facilities including toilets, cafe, shop and booking office as well as the extensive workshop used to build and maintain the railway locomotives, carriages and wagons.

 A 1+1/2 mile extension from Pontsticill to Dol-y-Gaer opened in 1995.
 The railway was further extended to Torpantau, just short of the southern entrance of the Torpantau Tunnel, with passenger services commencing 1 April 2014.

 By 2016, the original waiting room building at Pontsticill, which had served as a workshop for a period, was converted into a steam museum housing various stationary steam engines and three of the smaller locomotives.
 All of the stationary units were connected up to a steam distribution header and boiler, which in 2017 was still awaiting commissioning.

+In 1989, the Brecon Mountain Railway purchased the Vale of Rheidol Railway.
+Both lines operated under unified management until 1996, when a decision was made to establish them as distinct entities.
+In 2023 it was announced the Vale of Rheidol was in negotiation to acquire the Brecon Mountain Railway.